How to Make a Shopify Website

 Despite what most guides tell you, the stores that succeed focus on just 8 core elements and nail them perfectly.
 After building Shopify sites for clients that generate millions in revenue, we have identified exactly what those elements are.

-In this guide, we’ll walk you through the essential steps to build a Shopify website that doesn’t just exist online but actively works to convert browsers into buyers from day one.
+This is your shopify store setup guide to build a Shopify website that doesn’t just exist online but actively works to convert browsers into buyers from day one.

 What is a Shopify Website?